 Within five years, about 90% of finance functions should be fully automated, according to a 2020 survey of CFOs by Grant Thornton.
 As you can see from the figure below, accounts payable is the most automated function, with 61% of respondents having that currently implemented.
 In five years, 96% expect to have that fully implemented.

 For anyone who spends good chunks of their workdays on repetitive data entry, automation can’t come soon enough.

 How Do You Automate an Accounting Process?

-The first step is to look at all of your existing tech and processes.
+The first step is to look at all of your existing tech and business processes.
 Are there particular pain points in your workflow that need improvement?
+Are you using standardized processes and templates to make sure the work is repeatable?
 Does any of your existing tech have unused capabilities that could streamline your processes?

 If there’s a specific accounting process that’s a pain point, implementing an application that automates that functionality can make a big difference.
 Or, if the problem is a lack of communication between parts of your business systems, one option is Zapier, which can knit together different applications to create automated workflows.
 Today, there are RPA software platforms, which can be used to automate tasks across the entire business.

 Once you’ve selected the tech, test it.
 You may want to let it operate side-by-side with your existing process just to make sure it’s working correctly, then make any necessary adjustments.